Hindi Tamil

 kåñëa-prema janmäya ei päìcera alpa saìga

-When one performs these five primary limbs of devotional service (with great attachment unto Him like the inhabitants of Vrindavan) in any one of the following four relationships with Him namely çåìgära, vätsalya, sakhya or däsya, one will certainly transcend the bodily conception of life and achieve the pure love of God in this very life time.
+When these five primary limbs of devotional service are performed with unlimited attachment like the inhabitants of Vrindavan in any one of the following relationship with Kåñëa namely çåìgära, vätsalya, sakhya or däsya, one will certainly transcend the bodily conception of life and achieve the pure love of Kåñëa in this very life time.
 This is the essence of Çré Chaitanya Charitamrita. – CC Adi lila 3.11

 Contact: